Synagogue of Castelo de Vide: History

 Over the succeeding centuries the synagogue had various uses, including an 18th-century alteration into a private home.
 The building was restored and its tabernacle rediscovered in 1972.
-Today it houses a small museum dedicated to Castelo de Vide's historical Jewish community.
+Since April 2019, the building has housed a small museum dedicated to Castelo de Vide's historical Jewish community.
 The structure is listed as a Building of Public Interest (Imóvel de Interesse Público) by the Portuguese government.